pathik1011/iMac-Designs/wp-content/plugins/metform/readme.txt

 == Changelog ==
+Version 1.3.0
+New: Localization Option for Date Field
+New: added calculation numberFormat() function
+Fix: HTML Entites for File Upload
+Fix: active campaign error fixed
+Fix: improved calculation
+fix: Multistep pressing enter to change the step fix
+fix: stripe payment issue fixed

+Version 1.3.0-beta6
+Fix: mobile datepicker issues fixed
+Fix: next and prev issues fixed on multistep
+Fix: multistep tab title issue fixed

+Version 1.3.0-beta5
+Added: Spinner animation for Submit Button when submitting
+Added: Disable state for Submit Button to prevent multiple form submission
+Fix: admin settings page fixed
+Fix: Submit Button causes JS error after empty form submited
+Fix: Integration Settings causes JS error after updated

+Version 1.3.0-beta4
+New: Responsive Width control for Submit Button
+Fix: form settings issues
+Fix: HTML entities support for Input Label, Placeholder and Help Text

+Version 1.3.0-beta3
+New: Option('Stop Vertical Scrolling') added for enabling or disabling vertical scrolling when form submit
+New: Form submitting failed notification added
+Tweak: Improved demo proviews
+Fix: Improved design on form settings
+Fix: Multistep broken issues
+Fix: Form inline style issues
+Fix: 'Select' widget placeholder added
+Fix: Fixed 'date' and 'time' disappearing issues on multistep
+Fix: Form redirection issue has been fixed
+Fix: 'Hide Form After Submission' issue has been fixed

+Version 1.3.0-beta2
+Added New pot file for translation
+remove: 'Response message' widget has been removed
+New: Added Response message at the top of the form by default

+Version 1.3.0-beta1
+New: All form widgets are supported by ReactJS
+Huge optimization
+""Metform 1.3.0-beta1 is a major update.
+We have reconstructed the widgets with react and huge optimization for future proof.
+If you faced any issue please contact our support team from here https://help.wpmet.com/""

 Version v1.2.3
 New: .pot file added
 New: forms can be now exported & imported using elementor's json files.